learn-academy-2023-india/india-lecture-examples/react-functional-props/README.md

       - use spread operator `...` to copy the changes
       - use array literal syntax to store as an array `[]`

+2. Perform function call
-    - function call: assign function call to onClick attribute for a button
+  - Assign function call to onClick attribute for a button
     - button will be stored on Trip.js

-- immediately invoked function: function that is immediately invoked or called without waiting for user interaction
+- immediately invoked function: function that is immediately invoked or called without waiting for user interaction, executes immediately when the application is started
+  - `<button onClick={props.vacationPlan(index)}> Select this trip </button>`
+  - use anonymous function syntax to allow the onClick attribute to wait for a user to click button to invoke the function `onClick={() => props.vacationPlan(index)}`
 - stack overflow: when the actions of an immediately invoked function exceeds the memory of the application
   - use Ctrl + C to stop